Code-Institute-Submissions/NickSpriggs-fitness_lifestyle_v2_milestone/README.md

 My goal was to create a website that would allow users interested in improving their health to find the ideal workout/nutrition plan for their own personal needs.
 Specifically my goals were to:
 - Allow unregistered users to search for nutrition and diet plans.
-- Allow registered users to add users to their checkout cart and view them in their profile.
+- Allow registered users to add products to their checkout cart and view the purchased ones in their profile.
 - Allow registered superusers to add, edit, delete products from the site.
     - [The superuser login is username: superuser / password: admin]